 no qualifying charitable donations are deductible from profits.

 These conditions are broadly similar to those in SP5/94, which CTA10/S26 replaced.
 If one or more of them is not met, it does not necessarily follow that the company must be regarded as an associated company; the company might still be able to establish that it is not carrying on a business, in line with the principles discussed above.

+Previous page

+Next page